Lysaght-Watt Trust Ronald Hugh Morrieson Literary Awards

-This competition (comprising of a short story/drama script, poetry and research article section) is open to residents and ratepayers of South Taranaki and the wider Taranaki community, opening on Tuesday June 8 2021.
+This competition (comprising of a short story/drama script, poetry and research article section) is open to residents and ratepayers of South Taranaki and the wider Taranaki community, and we are now taking entries!

 These annual Awards honour the work of local novelist and short story writer Ronald Hugh Morrieson (29 January 1922 – 26 December 1972).

 Morrieson wrote four novels: coming of age tale The Scarecrow (1963), Came a Hot Friday (1964), Predicament (published in 1975) and his only contemporary novel Pallet on the Floor (1976).
 All adapted for the cinema, Morrieson is the only New Zealand writer to have achieved this.
 Two short stories were published posthumously in 1974, Cross My Heart And Cut My Throat and The Chimney.

 Cash prizes are up for grabs, so get your entry in before Wednesday11 August 2021.

 We thank our main sponsor, Lysaght-Watt Trust whose ongoing support means these Awards continue to be one of the most prestigious in the Taranaki Literary calendar.

 The wait is over!
 Click here to read more about the Short Story and Poetry Judges for 2021.